Hasta Luego

-"Hasta Luego" (English: "See You Later") is a song performed by English singer Hrvy and Cuban-born Spanish/English singer Malu Trevejo.
+"Hasta Luego" (English: "See You Later") is a song performed by English singer Hrvy and Cuban-Spanish/American singer Malu Trevejo.
 The song was released as a digital download on 25 April 2018 by Virgin EMI Records and features on the deluxe edition of his debut studio album Can Anybody Hear Me?
-The song peaked at number seventy on the UK Singles Chart.
+The song peaked at number seventy on the UK singles chart.
 The song was written by Blair Dreelan, Chaz Mishan, Danny Shah, David Delazyn, Felicity Birt, Harvey Cantwell, Justus Nzeribe, Maria Luisa Trevejo, Nicolas Tevez and Pierre Hachar Jr.

 Background

 Hrvy had been a big fan of Latin music since his writing trips to Mexico.
 In an interview with the Official Charts Company, he said, "I just wanted to try something different.
 It’s a collaboration with one of my friends Malu, a Latin-American teen artist who has done some great things in the Latin market, so we thought to cross network and do a Spanish/English song.
 I’ve been to Mexico and have been writing and recording there, and I just think that the Spanish language sounds super sexy on a song, even if I don’t understand it."